ClickSend/clicksend-java/docs/TransactionalEmailApi.md

 <a name="emailHistoryExportGet"></a>
 # **emailHistoryExportGet**
-> File emailHistoryExportGet(filename, dateFrom, dateTo)
+> String emailHistoryExportGet(filename, dateFrom, dateTo)

 Export all Transactional Email history